Contributed by Patricia Bonacorda

 Outside the Home

-Don’t ignore areas surrounding your home while making your spring plumbing checks.
+Don’t ignore areas surrounding your home while making your plumbing checks.
 For instance, make sure your gutters, downspouts and yard drains are all clean and clear of debris such as leaves, grass clippings and more.
 Look at all your vent pipes and make sure there are no bird nests.
 Also, check all of your outdoor faucets — as well as your hose bibs — to confirm water can freely flow through them.
 If you have a leak in an outdoor faucet, or you notice any sort of leaking inside the home when you turn that faucet on, that could be a sign a winter freeze cracked the pipe and it will need to be replaced by a professional.

-In the midst of your spring-cleaning, consider having a plumber you trust perform a walk-through to make sure everything is working properly and efficiently; that way you can help to ensure your home will remain comfortable and functional all season.
+Consider having a plumber you trust perform a walk-through to make sure everything is working properly and efficiently; that way you can help to ensure your home will remain comfortable and functional all season.

 Patricia Bonacorda is the President of Spartan Plumbing a plumbing and HVAC Company.
 From 1964 to now, they assisted apartment and multi-family homes since opening 1964.
 Spartan Plumbing is a licensed, bonded and insured business that has provided professional plumbing, heating and air conditioning services throughout the DC Region.